Azure/azure-sdk-for-js/samples/frameworks/react-native-expo/ts/messaging/README.md

 ### Add polyfills for NodeJS modules

 Our dependency `rhea` depends a few NodeJS modules.
 We need to provide polyfills for them.
-In this sample, We will be using `node-libs-react-native` and `react-native-get-random-values`. **Note** that it may be possible to slim the polyfills further as the SDK really only needs `process`, `Buffer` at runtime.
+In this sample, We will be using `node-libs-react-native` and `react-native-get-random-values`. **Note** that it may be possible to slim the polyfills further as the SDK really only needs `process`, and `Buffer` at runtime.

 ```bash
 yarn add node-libs-react-native react-native-get-random-values